WorldWideTelescope/wwt-windows-client/README.md

 Because of GitHub's 100mb file limit you will also have to unzip the datafiles for setup (see [Setup1/ReadMe.txt](Setup1/ReadMe.txt)).

-Other source for the supporting website and tools are located in other repositories:
+Source code for the OpenWWT web client, and for the supporting website and tools, are located in other repositories:

 * https://github.com/OpenWWT/openwwt-web-client
 * https://github.com/OpenWWT/openwwt-website